zhuleyan/main/collated/functional/davidten.md

 import seedu.address.model.person.Address;

 /**
- * Parses input arguments and creates a new AddCommand object */ public class GoogleSetLocationCommandParser implements Parser<GoogleSetLocationCommand> {
+ * Parses input arguments and creates a new GoogleSetLocationCommand object */ public class GoogleSetLocationCommandParser implements Parser<GoogleSetLocationCommand> {
     /**
-     * Parses the given {@code String} of arguments in the context of the AddCommand
+     * Parses the given {@code String} of arguments in the context of the GoogleSetLocationCommand
      * and returns an GoogleSetLocationCommand object for execution.
      * @throws ParseException if the user input does not conform the expected format */ public GoogleSetLocationCommand parse(String args) throws ParseException {
         ArgumentMultimap argMultimap = ArgumentTokenizer.tokenize(args, PREFIX_ADDRESS);
         if (!arePrefixesPresent(argMultimap, PREFIX_ADDRESS)
                 || !argMultimap.getPreamble().isEmpty()) {
             throw new ParseException(String.format(MESSAGE_INVALID_COMMAND_FORMAT,